 Considering that many individuals who commit suicide have a mental health disorder and have visited their primary caregiver, the focus now is on health care providers to become aware of the factors that increase the risk of suicide and to refer these individuals to mental health professionals for some type of intervention.
-The current USPSTF recommendations are that primary caregiver's screen adolescents and adults for depression only when there are appropriate systems in place to ensure adequate diagnosis, treatment, and follow-up.
+The current United States Preventive Services Task Force (USPSTF) recommendations are that primary caregivers should screen adolescents and adults for depression only when there are appropriate systems in place to ensure adequate diagnosis, treatment, and follow-up.

 Many factors have been identified in individuals who commit suicides or have attempted suicide.
 These factors include the following:

-Over the years several other risk factors even identified with an increase the risk of suicide, and they include:
+Over the years, several other factors have been identified that increases the risk of suicide and they include: